Aegiq/lightworks/docs/source/emulator/sampler.rst

 Post-selection & Heralding
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 As mentioned, post-selection/heralding is required for the CNOT gate above to work correctly.
 In particular, the gate requires that no photons are measured on the a0 & a1 modes.
 Additionally, there is a condition that only one photon is measured across c0 & c1 and another across t0 & t1.
-These can be implemented in the ``sample_N_outputs`` method by providing a function to the ``herald`` option.
+These can be implemented in the ``sample_N_outputs`` method by providing a function to the ``post_select`` option.
 This can either be a dedicated function or can use the lambda function included with Python, but must take a single argument as the input, with this argument expected to be a State object.
 There is also a ``min_detection`` option, which is used to set the minimum number of photons that should be detected at the output.
 In this case the function we supply will enforce this condition and so it is not necessary.

 .. code-block:: Python

-    # Define heralding function
+    # Define post-selection function
-    def herald(s):
+    def post_select(s):
         return not s[0] and not s[5] and sum(s[1:3]) == 1 and sum(s[3:5]) == 1

     # Also define as equivalent lambda function
-    herald = lambda s: not s[0] and not s[5] and sum(s[1:3]) == 1 and sum(s[3:5]) == 1
+    post_select = lambda s: not s[0] and not s[5] and sum(s[1:3]) == 1 and sum(s[3:5]) == 1

     # Sample from the system again
-    results = sampler.sample_N_inputs(10000, herald = herald, seed = 1,
+    results = sampler.sample_N_inputs(10000, post_select = post_select, seed = 1,
                                       min_detection = 2) # Not needed

     # View results